salgadobreno/dme/README.md

 * you need the docker environment installed on your machine.
 Please refer to https://docs.docker.com/engine/installation/

-To make everything work you need
+To make everything work you need:

 1 - build the development container with ruby 2.4.1
 2 - pull the mongoid container
 3 - create a private network for the containers to share